Equal Pay Registration Certificate (EPRC) - FAQS

 A current employee of a business may request data for their own job classification or job title and the pay for that job classification or job title.
 The request must be in writing and contain the employee’s name, date of hire, job title or classification, and the dates for the data being requested, with a signed affidavit from the employee and must also include evidence that the employee currently holds the specific job title at that business.
 Acceptable evidence includes pay stubs, work schedules, a hire letter, a work ID, business cards, and company website listings.
 A Request for Data Form is available at Equal Pay Registration Certificate Request for Data Form

-An Equal Pay Compliance Statement is a statement that our business complies with Federal and State Equal Pay laws and reviews its pay structure on a regular basis.
+An Equal Pay Compliance Statement is a statement that your business complies with Federal and State Equal Pay laws and reviews its pay structure on a regular basis.
 Uploading your employee manual does not comply with this provision.
 All the provisions/paragraphs in the template must be completed and submitted as part of your EPRC application.
 It must be submitted in writing, and must be signed by a corporate officer, legal counsel, or authorized agent of the business submitting the application.
-The Compliance statement certifies:
+The Compliance Statement certifies:

 1. that the business in compliance with the Equal Pay Act and other relevant laws, including but not limited to, Title VII of the Civil Rights Act of 1964 (42 U.S.C.
 2000e), the Equal Pay Act of 1963 (29 U.S.C.
 206(d)), the Illinois Human Rights Act (775 ILCS 5), and the Equal Wage Act (820 ILCS 110);